 Instructions

-- Mix the toasted walnuts, olives, egg, and raisins into the beef.
+- Mix the toasted walnuts, chopped olives, hard-boiled egg, and raisins into the beef.
+Taste and adjust seasonings if necessary.

-- Cut the dough into discs approximately 6 inches (15 cm) in diameter.
+- Roll out the empanada dough or pastry and cut into discs approximately 6 inches (15 cm) in diameter.

 Notes